SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-one.markdown

 Audio is generally a lot simpler to manage, we do not add new sounds or remove them in the course of the game, it is just play or do not play.

-But we do have two types of sound to manage, simple sound effects (like a shot or explosion) and music (which repeats / loops and plays continuously).&nbsp; So we need one container for sound and one for music.
+But we do have two types of sound to manage, simple sound effects (like a shot or explosion) and music (which repeats / loops and plays continuously).
+So we need one container for sound and one for music.

      1: static List\<SoundEffect\> m\_Sounds = new List\<SoundEffect\>();